 Despite its author’s private slights, The Turn of the Screw proved popular among readers and reviewers alike.
 The New York Tribune dubbed it “one of the most thrilling stories we have ever read,” and The American Monthly Review of Reviews described it as “a beautiful pearl: something perfect, rounded, calm, unforgettable.”
 Even critics with much less glowing remarks at least acknowledged its shock value.
 The Independent, for example, called it “the most hopelessly evil story that we could have read in any literature.”

-5. Henry James made around 500 edits to The Turn of the Screw after its initial publication.
+5. James made around 500 edits to The Turn of the Screw after its initial publication.

 While the success of The Turn of the Screw may have contributed to James’s newfound fondness, it’s also likely that he was much happier with the 1908 version of the tale.
 It wasn’t published piecemeal, and it didn’t have the illustrations that Collier’s had printed with the serialized edition.
-James also made more than 500 edits to the text itself.
+James also made more than 500 edits to the text itself (something he would do with other novels as well).
 These alterations don’t really impact the story, but it’s clear that James carefully tinkered with each sentence to find what he considered the perfect word or phrase.
-In a few places, for example, he changes stellar references to lunar ones—"bare to the constellations" became "uncovered to the moonlight," and "a great glitter of starlight" became "a great still moon"—and Flora’s "furious wail" goes from being "produced" to being "launched."
+In a few places, for example, he changes stellar references to lunar ones—“bare to the constellations” became “uncovered to the moonlight,” and “a great glitter of starlight” became ‘a great still moon“—and Flora’s “furious wail” goes from being “produced” to being “launched.”

 6. Critics can’t agree on whether or not the governess imagined the ghosts in The Turn of the Screw.